 As part of our holistic offer at SWA, we offer a range of therapeutic interventions, delivered by a team of trained practioners on a daily basis, to support our students in dealing with emotional issues which are barriers to them engaging in learning.

-Our therapeutic interventions include Draw and Talk Therapy, Lego Therapy, ELSA (Emotional Literacy) support, art-based therapy, and Cognitive Behaviour Therapy (CBT).
+Our therapeutic interventions include Draw and Talk Therapy, Lego Therapy, ELSA (Emotional Literacy) support, Play therapy, and Cognitive Behaviour Therapy (CBT).

 Drawing and Talking

 “I enjoyed the group Drawing and Talking, it helped knowing other people feel the same as you and had the same things happening”Y11 Student

 St Wilfrid’s Academy has two fully trained professionals in advanced Drawing and Talking.
 Drawing and Talking is a safe and easy drawing technique for use with children and young people who have suffered trauma or have underlying emotional difficulties affecting their mental health and well-being.
 The technique is based on Jungian and Attachment (Bowlby) theories.